ptrobson/learn-python/_posts/2014-10-01-Reading_and_writing_to_file.md

 ---
-Layout: post
+layout: post
-Title: Reading and writing to files
+title: Reading and writing to files
-Tags: Files
+tags: Files
 ---

 Working with text files is very simple in python.
 In this tutorial, I will